franciscotcardoso/CarAuctionExercise/README.md

 ## Insomnia collection / Swagger

-There is (at the project root) an Insomnia collection names `CarAucationCollectionInsomnia.json` that has all the available endpoints.
+There is (at the project root) an Insomnia collection named `CarAucationCollectionInsomnia.json` that has all the available endpoints.
 The swagger is also available in the project.